microsoft/kanagawa/BUILDING.md

 | Chkdoc | Documentation checking and validation tests | chkdoc_tests | run_chkdoc_tests | `ctest --verbose -R "^chkdoc\\."` |
 | Sandcastle | Documentation generation tool tests | N/A | run_sandcastle_tests | `ctest --verbose -R "^sandcastle\\."` |

+## Preparing a release

+Until build automation / continuous integration is added, here are the steps to manually create a release

+1. Update VERSION in the root of the repo, and CHANGELOG.md, then commit/merge these changes to the main branch.
+This PR should include the description you added in CHANGELOG.md
+2. Create a label in the source repo corresponding to the version, i.e. v1.0.0
+3. Starting with a clean build folder, run CMake to configure the build.
+4. Run `ninja prepare_release`.
+This target will build the necessary components, copy files into a release folder, and create a tarball for the release.
+5. Using the Github UI, create a release and upload the tarball created in step 4.

 ## Third Party Tools

 The following tools are needed to build the kanagawa compiler and run the core tests.
 In many